pachyderm/docs/content/latest/reference/supported-releases.md

 `Generally Available` or `GA` releases are considered stable and intended for production usage.

 - Contain new features, fixed defects, and patched security vulnerabilities.
-- Support is available from Pachyderm.
+- Support is available from MLDM.

 ### End of Life (EOL)